 Photoexpressionist Mindscapes - the Art of Wayne D. King

-Today, my work can be found in the collections of a broad range of people including singer/songwriter Livingston Taylor, Koko Taylor, Richard Merritt, Bill Bradley, Bruce Babbitt, Bill Clinton, Adhiambo Odaga, Bill Russell, Valerie Jarrett, and others.
-The images are a celebration of life, blending the real and the surreal to achieve a sense of place or time that reaches beyond the moment into what I call "a dreamlike quintessentialism" designed to spark an emotional response.
-Using digital enhancement, handcrafting, painting, poetry and sometimes even straight photography, I seek to take the viewer to a place that is beyond simple truth to where truth meets passion, hope, and dreams.
+His images are a celebration of life, blending the real and the surreal to achieve a sense of place or time that reaches beyond the moment into what he calls "a dreamlike quintessentialism" designed to spark an emotional response.
+Using digital enhancement, handcrafting, painting, and sometimes even straight photography, King takes the viewer to a place that is beyond simple truth to where truth meets passion, hope and dreams.

-I studied photography under Richard Merritt at the University of New Hampshire.
-UNH had only a few photography classes but in those heady days Merritt worked with a small and dedicated group of photographers who would become some of today's finest photographers: Edward Acker III, Steve Bliss, Christopher Polydoroff, Casey MacNamara, Hannah Stutz, and others.
+King studied photography under Richard Merritt at the University of New Hampshire.
+UNH had only a few photography classes but in those heady days Richard Merritt worked with a small and dedicated group of photographers who would become some of today's finest photographers: Edward Acker III, Steve Bliss, Christopher Polydoroff, Casey MacNamara, Hannah Stutz and others.

-As a freshman at UNH, I borrowed a camera from my roommate in order to have a camera when he applied for a job as a photographer at The New Hampshire, the UNH student newspaper.
-I’d never used a camera but needed the money so I talked a good game and was hired, prompting me to quickly learn how to develop film and print images.
-Within a few days I was hooked and I went on to work for the New Hampshire for the next four years competing fiercely for front page images with my roommate and good friend Edward G. Acker III.
+As a freshman at UNH, King borrowed a camera from his roommate in order to have a camera when he applied for a job as a photographer at The New Hampshire, the UNH student newspaper.
+He had barely used a camera but he needed the money so he talked a good game and was hired, prompting him to quickly learn how to develop film and print images.
+Within a few days he was hooked and he went on to work for the New Hampshire for the next four years competing fiercely for front page images with his roommate and good friend Edward G. Acker III.

-Washday - An Homage to an American Tradition
+2011 Washday - An Homage to an American Tradition; available from Amazon.com

 Awards, Honors, Shows